cklim83/test_md/oop/interview_assessment_practice.md

 tom = Child.new("Tom")
 tom.info  # => "From GrandParent class method, we want to print Tom"
 ```
-In the example above, modify only `GrandParent` class to get the output "From GrandParent class method, we want to print Tom".
-Explain how we arrive at this output
-- `tom.info` will execute `Child#info`
 - Interpolation of `self.class.which_method` will invoke class method `::which_method` rather than instance method`#which_method` since `self.class` returns a `Child` class.
 Even though `Child` does not have a class method `which_method`, it can get this from the `GrandParent` class through inheritance.
 Hence we can add `which_method` class method in `GrandParent` to get the first part of the required string. `#{self.class.which_method}` returns `"From GrandParent class method"``.
 From this example, we can see that **class methods, like instance methods, are also inherited.**
 - Interpolation of `#{person.name}` caused Ruby to search for a variable or method named `person`.
 To get this to return the value referenced by `@name` without changing `Child` or `Parent` class, we create a `#parent` method in `GrandParent` that returns `self`.
 This caused `parent.name` to be evaluated to `self.name`, with `self` referring to `tom`, a `Child` object, which also have access to `#name` attribute reader from `Parent` to return value referenced by `@name`.